BLealan/week-1-code-refractor-assignment-b-lealan/README.md

 Having been provided with some starter code, my task was to adjust some of the existing code to make it more efficient, readable and geared towards Search Engine Optimisation and accessibility.

-Certain aspects of the .html file were changed to remove vague <div> elements and were replaced with their appropriate ones i.e. <header>, <footer> etc. depeding on their positioning on the page.
-Their respective atributes were changed in CSS accordingly so that they still effected styling.
+Certain aspects of the .html file were changed to remove vague <div> elements and were replaced with appropriate, specific ones i.e. <header>, <footer>, <section> etc. depeding on their positioning and funtion on the page.
+Their respective attributes were changed in CSS accordingly so that they still effected styling.

-Any <h> tags were renamed to follow the flow of the page, going from lowest and progressing higher further down the page; this ensure any screen-readers would read headings sequentially rather than eratically across the page.
-Similarly, I also ensured the html and CSS were structured in a similar way to the layout of the page i.e. top to bottom, left to right, for ease of code readability.
+Any <h> tags were renamed to follow the flow of the page, going from lowest and progressing higher further down the page; this ensures any screen-readers would read headings sequentially rather than eratically across the page.
+Similarly, I also ensured the order of the html and CSS were structured in a similar way to the layout of the page i.e. top to bottom, left to right, for ease of code readability.

-Where multiple selectors possessed the same properties and values, they were combined into one selector, using multiple classes seperated by commas.
-Similarly, some details, font, text colour and size were shared by the majority of the document - these were placed into the <body> selector to apply to all, but could still be altered by including differences via the parent element.
+Where multiple selectors possessed the same properties and values, they were combined into one selector, or by haaving multiple classes seperated by commas.
+Similarly, some details, such as font, text colour and size, were shared by the majority of the document and were placed into the <body> selector to apply to all, but could still be altered by including differences dictated the parent element.

 In terms of SEO and accessibility, a title for the page was inserted into the <head>.
 Elsewhere, all pictures were provided with an "alt" tag, giving them a description of the image.